glasenator/Grow/README.md

 # Canvas Game

-This project is a simple game built using HTML5 Canvas and the D3.js library for data visualization.
+This project is a simple game built using HTML5 Canvas.

 ## Project Structure